-The TSS is usually modeled as the dumbbell model [16- 20], which does not consider the quality, the toughness, the flexibility and the plasticity of the tether and ignores the attitude motion of satellites.
+The TSS is usually modeled as the dumbbell model^[16-20], which does not consider the quality, the toughness, the flexibility and the plasticity of the tether and ignores the attitude motion of satellites.
 The sub-satellite and the parent satellite are also regarded as two particles to obviously reflect the process of the tether deployment and retrieval.
-Cartmell and Mckenzie [16] illustrated that using the dumbbell model as the TSS model made it easier to study issues such as the tether control on elliptical orbits, the capturing spacecraft, the payload and the tether suspension rotation.
-Chen et al. [17] investigated the TSS dynamics model problem and found that the dumbbell model was one of the most important TSS models.
-Beletskii and Pivovarov [18] considered the modeling problem of the dumbbell-shaped satellite attitude and the motion equation under the multiple factors of gravity moment, aerodynamic pressure, aerodynamic friction and air gradient effect.
-Burov and Kosenko [19] discussed the dynamics of a variable length dumbbell in a central field of Newtonian attraction, where the dumbbell moved on an elliptical orbit similar to the Kepler orbit.
-Yu et al. [20] discussed the modeling and dynamics of a bare tape-shaped TSS under the atmospheric drag, the electrodynamic force and the heating impact.
+[16] illustrated that using the dumbbell model as the TSS model made it easier to study issues such as the tether control on elliptical orbits, the capturing spacecraft, the payload and the tether suspension rotation.
+[17] investigated the TSS dynamics model problem and found that the dumbbell model was one of the most important TSS models.
+[18] considered the modeling problem of the dumbbell-shaped satellite attitude and the motion equation under the multiple factors of gravity moment, aerodynamic pressure, aerodynamic friction and air gradient effect.
+[19] discussed the dynamics of a variable length dumbbell in a central field of Newtonian attraction, where the dumbbell moved on an elliptical orbit similar to the Kepler orbit.
+[20] discussed the modeling and dynamics of a bare tape-shaped TSS under the atmospheric drag, the electrodynamic force and the heating impact.

 The task of TSS mainly includes three phases: expansion phase, state maintenance phase and recovery phase.
 In order to suppress the fluctuation of the sub-satellite during deployment and recovery, a series of control methods have been developed, and the most commonly used one is based on the tension.
-Liu et al. [21] proposed a underactuated control scheme to handle the rotational deployment problem of a dual-body TSS.
-Chu et al. [22] put forward a hybrid tension control approach to stabilize the satellite system tethered to
+[21] proposed a underactuated control scheme to handle the rotational deployment problem of a dual-body TSS.
+[22] put forward a hybrid tension control approach to stabilize the satellite system tethered to large space debris.
+[23] designed a bang-bang length-rate control law and used the particle swarm algorithm to optimize the switching time and the tether length rate to reduce libration angles of the TSS.
+[24] considered the controller with two robust terms for the triangular TSS formation with unmeasured velocities.
+[25] gave a velocity-based detumbling strategy to effectively stabilize the TSS by controlling the movement of the tracker.

 The separation scheme for the TSS mainly includes the rigid boom deployment, the momentum-exchange tether deployment, the electrodynamic tether deployment and the passive tether deployment.
-Among them, the momentum exchange tether deployment method is one of the most commonly used methods, since compared with traditional tether release ones, this can reduce the fluctuation and improve the stability of the TSS [16].
-In this type of momentum-exchange tether deployment method, the uniform velocity-deceleration separation scheme (UVDSS) is one of the most important.
+Among them, the momentum exchange tether deployment method is one of the most commonly used methods, since compared with traditional tether release ones, this can reduce the fluctuation and improve the stability of the TSS^[16].
+In this type of momentum-exchange tether deployment method, the uniform velocitydeceleration separation scheme (UVDSS) is one of the most important.
 This paper takes this as the research object, discusses how the separation scheme affects the libration angle, and explores how to design the separation scheme to minimize the fluctuation of the libration angle during the separation process of the TSS.